|Get to Train Station||Tickets||RER B Train Location|

-Here are photo instructions on taking a train from Paris CDG Airport Terminal 1 to central Paris (Roissy-Charles de Gaulle Airport to Paris).
+Here are photo instructions for RER B train from Paris CDG Airport Terminal 1 to central Paris (Roissy-Charles de Gaulle Airport to Paris).
 Click on photos to see larger versions.
-For train times, prices, maps and other details see the Overview CDG to Paris by Train article.
+For train schedules, train ticket prices, maps and other details see the Overview CDG to Paris by Train article.
+For Terminal 2 instructions see CDG Terminal 2 to Paris Train.

 * Warning!
 Thieves work on this train!